 Supporters of the provision have argued that it will close what they characterize as a "loophole" that permits foreign firms to unfairly avoid U.S. taxes.
-The provision's opponents have argued that the measure would abrogate U.S. treaties and reduce employment-creating foreign investment in the United States; the administration has threatened to veto the measure.13 Also, members of the congressional tax-writing committees have expressed concern about the tax committees' being relied upon to provide budget offsets for other committees.14
+The provision's opponents have argued that the measure would abrogate U.S. treaties and reduce employment-creating foreign investment in the United States; the administration has threatened to veto the measure.22 Also, members of the congressional tax-writing committees have expressed concern about the tax committees' being relied upon to provide budget offsets for other committees.23

-12 For additional information on the farm bill, see CRS Report RL33934, Farm Bill Proposals and Legislative Action in the 110th Congress, by Renee Johnson et al.
+21 For additional information on the farm bill, see CRS Report RL33934, Farm Bill Legislative Action in the 110th Congress, coordinated by Renee Johnson.

-13 Brett Ferguson, "House Votes to Repeal Treaty Advantages for U.S. Subsidiaries as Part of Farm Bill," BNA Daily Tax Report, Jul.
-30, 2007, p.
-GG-1.
+22 Brett Ferguson, "House Votes to Repeal Treaty Advantages for U.S. Subsidiaries as Part (continued...)

-On October 4, 2007, the Senate Finance Committee approved a bill (the Heartland, Habitat, Harvest, and Horticulture Act) containing a set of tax provisions related to energy, conservation, and agriculture.
-The bill contains both revenue-losing and revenue-raising provisions, but revenue estimates published by the Finance Committee indicate it would be approximately revenue neutral over both 5- and 10-year periods.
-Indications are that the Finance Committee measure may be considered together with a Senate version of a farm bill, and the Finance bill contains a conservation tax credit that may increase the amount of new outlays that could fit into the Senate's non-tax farm bill by \$3 billion.15
+The bill approved by the Senate Finance Committee on October 4 (the Heartland, Habitat, Harvest, and Horticulture Act) contains a set of tax cuts and increases related to energy, conservation, and agriculture, including both revenue-losing and revenue-raising provisions.
+Revenue estimates published by the Finance Committee indicate it would be approximately revenue neutral over both 5- and 10-year periods.24

-Taken alone, the committee bill's tax cut provisions would reduce revenue by an estimated \$12.7 billion over 5 years and \$13.8 billion over 10 years.16 The bill's tax cuts consist of four groups, respectively containing provisions for an agriculture disaster reserve fund, conservation, energy, and agriculture.
-The conservation provisions are generally tax incentives for various activities conserving forests, wetlands, wildlife, and endangered species.
-The bill's energy provisions are a group of tax incentives designed to promote domestic fuel security, in many cases by promoting the production and use of alternative fuels.
-The agriculture measures are a set of tax benefits related to farming businesses - for example, more generous depreciation rules for farm machinery and equipment.
+Taken alone, the Finance Committee bill's tax cut provisions would reduce revenue by an estimated \$12.7 billion over 5 years and \$13.8 billion over 10 years.
+The bill's tax cuts consist of four groups, respectively containing provisions for an agriculture disaster reserve fund, conservation, energy, and agriculture.
 The bill's revenue raising provisions would together increase revenue by an estimated \$13.0 billion over 5 years and \$14.3 billion over 10 years.
 The single largest item is a provision designed to curtail the use of tax shelters: a codification of the judicial "economic substance" doctrine that has developed in court cases related to tax shelters.
-In general terms, the doctrine denies the use of tax-reducing items - e.g., tax deductions and credits - generated by transactions that do not result in a meaningful change in the taxpayer's economic position.17 In general, the
+In general terms, the doctrine denies the use of tax-reducing items - e.g., tax deductions and credits - generated by transactions that do not result in a meaningful change in the taxpayer's economic position.25 In general, the committee proposal integrates portions of the doctrine into the Internal Revenue Code.
+The committee's provisions would not apply unless a court determines the economic substance doctrine to be relevant, but when such a determination is made it would apply a two-part ("conjunctive") test to a transaction, requiring that 1) the transaction change the taxpayer's economic position in a meaningful way (an "objective" test); and 2) the taxpayer has a substantial non-federal-tax purpose for engaging in the In addition, the proposal would apply a 30% penalty for tax transaction. understatements where economic substance is lacking.